National Incident Management System: Incident command system

-The Incident Command System (ICS) is a standardized all-hazards, all incident approach to any incident that allows multiple resources to work together.
+The Incident Command System (ICS) is a standardized, all-hazards, all-incident approach to any incident that allows multiple resources to work together.

 Command structure

 The ICS command structure is a modular system that can be expanded or contracted as the incident requires.
-There are multiple staffing positions within the unified command structure.
-The main staff include Incident command, command staff, and general staff.
+The unified command structure has multiple staffing positions.
+The main staff includes Incident command, command staff, and general staff.

 Incident command

-Incident command or unified command are in charge of the entire incident.
-They direct the workings of the incident.
+Incident command or unified command is in charge of the entire incident and directs its operations.

 Command staff

 The command staff help the incident commander with running an incident when the incident becomes bigger than the IC can handle alone.
 The three positions within the command staff include: